 Point 8 on the diagram is exactly like point 2—it marks the end of one cycle and the beginning of another.
 A peak in mental efficiency comes on the day Mercury crosses the Sun, so plan to expand on your projects until this peak and to begin trimming and contracting them after it, preparatory to Mercury’s next retrograde period.
 While this is happening, make your plans and enjoy the ride!

 What can I expect from this particular Mercury Retrograde period?

 Each Mercury retrograde period has a theme based on the sign or signs Mercury is moving through at the time.
 Within a given year, Mercury usually does all 3 of its retrograde stints in signs belonging to the same element.
-Continuing from last year, 2020’s elemental theme is Water, which is emotional, intuitive, and very non-linear.
-All of 2020’s Mercury retrograde periods begin in Water with its first and third beginning in Water and retrograding back into Air.
+Continuing from last year, 2021’s elemental theme is Air, which is cerebral, rational, abstracted and linear.
+All of 2021’s Mercury retrograde periods are happening in Air signs.

 How does this affect me and what should I do about it?

 In Mercury retrograde there is purging.
 Cleanse your soul of all those things you’ve needed to say, wanted to say, dreamed of saying.
 Don’t forget that there are good things you’ve wanted to say!
 Be kind about how you do it, and you’ll find Mercury brings you closer to, not further from, others.
 Mercury’s cycle impacts each individual in a personal way, according to the house it’s traveling through in that person’s chart.
 This personalizes its effect on you, because while Mercury’s passage affects everyone, one person may have it activating the area of sexuality while another is experiencing it in the area of money or home.